ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 ## [From _Democrat and sentinel._](https://chroniclingamerica.loc.gov/lccn/sn86071378/1860-12-05/ed-1/seq-4)

 #### 1860-12-05 &middot; Ebensburg, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-pounds to the bushel, may be of interest to
-the farmer and dealer, we publish it, and
 would advise them to cut it out and stick it
 up in some promient place for reference:
 Of wheat, sixiy pounds,